mmiddleton/mmiddleton-fish546/Readme.md

 `images/`
 - contains screenshots of directory structure and GitHub punchcard for Week 3 quiz questions (not synced to my repository)

-`jupyter-notebooks/`
+`notebooks/`
 - contains `.ipynb` checkpoints
-- contains all jupyter notebooks showing how analyses were performed (currently this is only the quick check I did on the `fastq` file, but a notebook on the `FASTQC` analysis is in progress since I performed it in interactive mode)
+- contains documentation showing how analyses were performed (currently this is only the quick check I did on the `fastq` file, but a notebook on the `FASTQC` analysis is in progress since I performed it in interactive mode)

 `scripts/`
 - does not contain anything as of 2016-10-21, but will update any scripts used in analysis as they occur